DHT, the apex male hormone.

 - Sulforaphane (R)

-- Flavonoids (biochanin A, quercetin, myricetin, fisetin and kaempferol) (R, R, R, R)
+- Flavonoids in large doses (biochanin A, quercetin, myricetin, fisetin and kaempferol) (R, R, R, R)

 - Black pepper (R).